-The Start/Stop panel is used in conjunction with the key switches and features a START/STOP button for each engine.
-This system greatly simplifies the starting and stopping process of your engines.
+The START/STOP panel is used in conjunction with the ignition key panel and features lights which indicate when the engines are running and a START/STOP button for each engine.
+This system greatly simplifies the starting and stopping process of your engines while providing the simplicity and security of a keyed ignition.
 For convenience and protection, engines can not be restarted while running.